2. Attachment and Trust Instead Of Goodies

 This means that I initially focus on the relationship building, the socialisation and the education to give my dog a robust and solid foundation.
 Then I can gradually increase the task training – the better the foundation (attachment, socialisation and education), the easier and sustainable the task-training will be.

-I.e. as long as my dog cannot, or does not want, to walk relaxed next to me without a leash because he does not feel sufficiently protected and safe, I do not have to ask myself why the recall at a distance does not work resiliently.
+I.e. as long as my dog cannot, or does not want, to walk relaxed next to me without a leash because he does not feel sufficiently protected and safe, I do not have to ask myself why the recall at a distance does not work sustainably.

 Both the priorities, Task 1 and Task 2, as well as the order, from Task 1 to 3 and not vice versa, should now be clear for every dog owner.